Can You Sell a House During Foreclosure?

 What Are the Challenges in Selling a Home in Foreclosure?

-• Market Perception: Foreclosure sales could get lower offers, impacting what you earn.
+- Market Perception: Foreclosure sales could get lower offers, impacting your earnings.

 Getting professional advice can help reduce negative effects.